New Season, New Minimalist Habits

 For many of us, lovely autumn is finally here.
-For those who live in the southern hemisphere, it is the beginning of another spring.
+For those who live in the southern hemisphere, it's the beginning of another spring.

 Either way, it's a fresh start.

 You might already know that I get tired of heat and summer sun, month after month.
 Here in northern California, it's almost a miracle to have temperatures lower than 90℉ or to receive any rain at all between May and October.
-I think it is almost as difficult as a long, cold, snowy winter, and my husband and I lived in Denver for a while, so I have experienced that type of climate as well and have some basis for comparison.
+I think it's almost as difficult as a long, cold, snowy winter, and my husband and I lived in Denver for a while, so I've experienced that type of climate as well and have some basis for comparison.

 Does the change of seasons make you feel the same?
 Are you itching for change and a challenge?
 Rather than focusing on a new fall wardrobe, autumn décor, or pre-Christmas shopping, consider one of these activities that let you practice a new habit.

 Not your house, exactly, but its contents.
 Try a new furniture arrangement and/or swap wall art, rugs, lamps, throw pillows, knickknacks, side tables and chairs between one room and another.
 While you're at it, clean corners, baseboards, windows, etc. you may not have touched for a while.

 I did this last weekend, and I'm really enjoying my "new" living room and bedrooms.
 I bought nothing (I even decluttered a couple of things), but with items in new spots I notice and enjoy them more.
 It's amazing how a simple swap refreshes and renews your home!

 After your swap, evaluate.
 Does being “bored” with your house usually cause you to buy something?
 How else might you respond to boredom?
 Did the swap help you notice things you'd been overlooking (clutter, unfinished projects, unmade decisions)?